Super Investment Rules

-The SIS Act’s superannuation investment rules are to to keep your super safe – from you and your mates – until you retire.
+The SIS Act lists various superannuation investment rules that are to to keep your super safe until you retire.

 Superannuation Investment Rules

 Superannuation is highly regulated in Australia.
 Especially four areas have the legislator’s full attention.
 How much goes into super.
 What happens to it while inside.
 How much moves into pension mode.
 And how much comes out.

 How much goes into super is all about concessional and non-concessional contributions.
 What happens while inside is all about superannuation investment rules.
 How much moves into pension mode is all about transfer balance accounts and caps.
 And how much comes out is all about conditions of release and benefit payments.

 And so investment rules focus on related parties.
 This is where the risk is.
 Your SMSF has two related parties – you and your ‘Part 8 associates’.
 Part 8 of the SIS Act covers related party transactions – hence the term ‘Part 8 associates’.